Start Your Career in Social Work

 Graduates find work in public, private, and governmental settings.
 Some examples include schools, treatment centres, shelters, correctional facilities, policy and research organizations, advocacy groups, non-profit agencies, and community centres.

 Upon completion of the Social Work Diploma Program, graduates are eligible to apply for registration with the Alberta College of Social Workers.
-For further details about career options for Social Work Diploma graduates are available at Career and Employment Services.
+For further details about career options for Social Work Diploma graduates are available at RDC's Career Services.

 Our History and Mission